 Panasonic is one of the world’s largest manufacturers of consumer electronics and an increasingly popular choice for U.S. homeowners installing solar.
 Panasonic’s heteroinjuction technology (or HIT) is included across their product lines, providing a unique take on the solar cell.
 Their HIT, HIT+ and HIT AC series are all high performers on EnergySage, with Panasonic the most quoted solar panel brand on EnergySage in 2019.
+They announced in 2021 that they would no longer be manufacturing their own panels.
+Their panels will now be manufactured by a third party but still sold under the Panasonic name.
+Panasonic will also no longer be working with Tesla to manufacture panels.

 Whether you’re trying to decide between SunPower and Panasonic solar panels or simply evaluating your solar PV options, thoroughly reviewing the product options available to you is the best way to be confident in your solar investment.
 EnergySage’s Panasonic reviews take a look at the technical specifications of Panasonic solar panels to evaluate how they compare to other manufacturers on the market.